diegofandino/yourway_test/README.md

 You will be able to start using typing test, using command "yarn dev" it will run ports 3000 (app) and 5005 (json-server)

 Note: If you want to change a text to make typing comparition, you need to get into "context/TypingContext" and variable: targetText you only need to change the text and it automatically will re-render.

+### Using database with json server
+Remember clean all db.json when you want to get new scores.

+Enjoy this app!